valajan/lenox/README.md

 [Webdev](https://pub.dev/packages/webdev) package can only works if the build.yaml file is present.
 You can configure it with your own desire !
 Optionnaly you can create a web folder and delete the unnecessary build.yaml file.

+## Theming

+**Choose** or **create** your own theme !
+Two themes are availables at the moment (blank & bulma).
+You can create your own theme, just add a folder in themes directory.
+Add a layout.html base file and it's ready !